This post may contain affiliate links. Please read my disclaimer for more information.

 - You cannot see the water level in the reservoir.

 **Please note: The newer model of this machine has a better interface, a blue-backlight, brews 14 cups for the same price tag.

 The newer design of the Mr. Coffee 12 cup comes with programmable selections that allow you to set the timer, clock for scheduled brews, and change the strength and an LCD digital display.

 Mr. Coffee also has a side-exposure to reveal the water reservoir and its capacity.
 The display reads an increment of 2 (2, 4, 6, 8, 10, 12) and can hold up to 12 cups of water.

 You can replenish the water tank and the coffee container together from the crown-head of the device.

-Mr. Coffee 12 cup is a beautiful, sleek black model, and it comes with a glass carafe.
-The glass carafe can also hold 12 cups that accounts for 340 grams of coffee.
+Mr. Coffee 12 has a glass carafe that holds 12 cups that accounts for 340 grams of coffee.

-The automatic spout stops dripping coffee when the carafe is not attached (You can still notice a couple of coffee drops, but it’s avoidable.
+The automatic spout stops dripping coffee when the carafe is not attached (You can still notice a couple of coffee drops, but it’s no big deal).